pypackaging-native/pypackaging-native/docs/key-issues/native-dependencies/index.md

     Finally, a number of native libraries (Boost, ARPACK, HiGHS, etc.) are vendored into SciPy.
-Unvendoring those (something system packagers would like) has been deemed infeasible[^2], those dependencies would also not be expressable and therefore make the build more fragile.
+Unvendoring those (something system packagers would like) has been deemed infeasible[^2], those dependencies would also not be expressible and therefore make the build more fragile.

 [^2]:
     With Meson as the new build system for SciPy, it is becoming possible to